SignalK/specification/README.md

 cellphones, tablets, and the Internet.
 A format available to everyone, where anyone can contribute.

-To get started, see the summary page and have a look through Navgauge Issue #4 to get a feel for where we started.
+Find out more at [signalk.org](http://signalk.org).
 Then join the mailinglist by sending an email to signalk+subscribe@googlegroups.com or follow the discussion via the Signal K Google Groups forum.